 A person wanted in Nebraska who is located and arrested in another state may or may not waive extradition.
 If the person waives his/her right to an extradition hearing a deputy from this office has to travel to the holding state and take custody of the prisoner.
 If a person refuses to waive or "fights extradition" a lengthy procedure ensues which may take 90 days or more.
 Of the approximately 70 to 75 individuals arrested in other states annually on Lancaster County felony warrants, an average of 40 to 45 waive extradition and return voluntarily to Lincoln.

-The Special Services Division is responsible for coordinating the extradition procedure and making arrangements for the return of the prisoner.
+The Court Services Division is responsible for coordinating the extradition procedure and making arrangements for the return of the prisoner.
 The prisoner may be returned to Lancaster County by car, commercial aircraft, or by the "Northwest Shuttle" consisting of cooperating law enforcement agencies operating nationwide.

 Vehicle Title Inspections